A COMPLEX EXISTENCE

 Away from anything alive.

 Then you are safe.
-At least you tell yourself you are.
+At least you tell yourself that.

 It’s ‘weird’ to your friends, but they try to understand for your benefit.